Georgene Louis: Career

 Louis has worked in the field of tribal law.
 She participated in a seven-month candidate training called Emerge New Mexico.
 Five of its alumni were elected to office in New Mexico in 2012.
-As of 2015, Louis is one of five Native American legislators in the New Mexico House of Representatives.
+In 2015, Louis was one of five Native American legislators serving in the New Mexico House of Representatives.

 Louis represented District 26, which includes part of West Albuquerque and is predominantly Latino.
 The district has a population of around 30,000 people, of whom 4% are Native American.

 She was the chair of the House State Government, Elections, and Indian Affairs committees and was also a member of the Judiciary and Rules & Order of Business Committees.
 She was re-elected to a fifth term in 2020.

 Louis is the general counsel of the Pueblo of Tesuque.
 On January 4, 2021, Louis announced her candidacy for the 2021 New Mexico's 1st congressional district special election.
 At the Democratic committee selection, she lost to fellow representative Melanie Stansbury.

+After completing her existing term as representative for District 26, Louis elected not to run for re-election.

 Personal life

-Louis had her daughter, Jonisha, when she was a sophomore in high school.
-Louis and her daughter live in Albuquerque, New Mexico.
+Louis had her daughter when she was a sophomore in high school.
+As of 2021, they lived in Albuquerque, New Mexico.

 On February 14, 2022, Louis was booked into a Santa Fe County jail on an Aggravated DWI charge, in addition to being charged with "speeding, driving without insurance and failing to show proof of registration."

+On April 4, 2022, New Mexico's State Ethics Commission ruled that Louis broke the New Mexico's Governmental Conduct Act by informing the arresting officer that she was a Legislator, and showing him her Government vehicle plates and that this was an attempt to obtain preferential treatment from a police officer.
+She agreed to pay $250, equivalent to a civil fine, in order to prevent answering the charge in court.